Tools designed for you

 The fact that students work on the same exercise with different data can help promote exchange and support between students in class.

 From the very beginning of this great adventure, Netmath was conceived and created in collaboration with professionals from the education sector.
-The comment bubble on the top right of your screen, allows you to report a problem or mistake, or to submit an idea and give us feedback.
+The flag on the top right of your activity page, allows you to report a problem or mistake, or to submit an idea and give us feedback.